About the author

 Or, you could send a short email with a link to content showcasing your skills.
 Tell them why they need you.
 Share what value you will bring to their business.
 You want to use a subject that will catch their attention.

 The worst thing you can do is rely on an invoice to pay your bills and rent/mortgage.
-Save a percentage of your income for those days when invoices are slow at getting paid.
+Save a percentage of your income for those days when invoices are slowly being paid.

 Most freelancers’ stress is over money, so make life easier.
 Saving 20-30% of each invoice you are paid will build up over time.
 During quiet times of the year, you can take time off work and not worry about money.